 6x salary mortgage boost for first time buyers

-First time buyers can now borrow up to six times their salary with a 5% deposit, due to changes announced by Nationwide.
+More first time buyers will be able to borrow 6 x their salary with just a 5% deposit, due to changes to affordability rules announced by Nationwide.

-The lender said it has extended the loan-to-income ratio on its Helping Hand mortgages to help first time buyers who are struggling to borrow enough to buy a home.
+In January, Nationwide announced that it had extended the loan-to-income ratio on its Helping Hand mortgages to help first time buyers who are struggling to borrow enough to buy a home.

 Previously, Nationwide’s Helping Hand deal allowed borrowing up to 5.5 times income, a move followed by some other major lenders.

-However, to qualify for one of these mortgages, you’ll need a minimum income of £30,000 as a sole applicant or a minimum combined income of £50,000 for joint applicants and they’re only available if you’re taking out a five or 10-year fixed-rate deal.
-Applicants will also need to meet the lender’s affordability checks.
+However, these mortgages are only available if you’re taking out a five or 10-year fixed-rate deal.
+Applicants will also need to meet the lender’s eligibility and affordability checks.

 The expert’s view on 6x salary mortgages